In Wisconsin and Minnesota, lessons for Romney

-MANKATO, Minnesota For Republicans and Mitt Romney, Minnesota is looking like the state that might have been.
+MANKATO, Minn., June 15 For Republicans and Mitt Romney, Minnesota is looking like the state that might have been.

 It was long a fly-over state for presidential candidates - not worth a visit, since it voted reliably Democrat.
 After strong gains in 2010 midterm elections, though, conservatives thought they had a real chance to change that.